Actifio/AGMPowerLib/README.md

 #### Manual install

-Serious corporate servers will not allow downloads from PowerShell gallery or even access to GitHub from Production Servers, so for these we have the following process:
+Many corporations do not allow access to or downloads from PowerShell gallery or even access to GitHub from Production Servers, so for these we offer the following process:

 1. From GitHub, use the Green Code download button to download the AGMPowerLib repo as a zip file.
 Normally you would use the **Main** branch for this, but there is also a **dev** branch for development builds prior to promotion to Main.
 1. Copy the Zip file to the server where you want to install it